 Soon-to-be-published research by DESIRELine, co-funded by the Bill & Melinda Gates Foundation and the Male Contraceptive Initiative, surveyed over 13,000 men globally and found that demand for male contraceptives is extremely high across the world.
 But even if men want them now, would they really take them when available?
 When the consequences of an unintended pregnancy usually weigh heaviest on those who can conceive, who will the responsibility ultimately fall upon?

-Michael, 27, who lives in California with his long-term girlfriend, said that he would try male contraceptives if his girlfriend’s IUD stopped being their best option.
+Michael, 27, who lives in the United States with his long-term girlfriend, said that he would try male contraceptives if his girlfriend’s IUD stopped being their best option.
 While the potential for fewer side effects with the non-hormonal option sounded enticing, he worried the on-demand nature would feel too risky.
 "There is a risk that you forget, in the moment, right?
 And there are obviously big consequences for that.
 So that’s scary."
 For Michael, the reliability of a hormonal drug (even with some side effects) seemed worth it for sustained peace of mind.

-Joseph, a 27-year-old living in New York, agreed that he would take contraception in the form of a pill or gel, with the caveat that it had been thoroughly researched.
+27-year-old Joseph agreed that he would take contraception in the form of a pill or gel, with the caveat that it had been thoroughly researched.
 "I think I'd probably be more likely to take a non-hormonal one if it became available… I know that the (female) birth control pill can have pretty gnarly side effects for people taking it.
 I’d want to avoid that if at all possible."
 Currently single, a short-term, non-hormonal contraceptive makes the most sense for Joseph.
 Dr Balbach, of the Weill Cornell trial, says that this is one key motivation behind the quest for non-hormonal options: "Why would you take something [every day] if you’re not exactly sure when you’ll next be having sex?
 That’s the problem with hormonal approaches, that you have to take it constantly.
 We want something for everybody."

 Worries about side effects are completely reasonable but such stances do beg the question of why women are expected to cope with such a reality.
 Men, it seems, have the privilege to be picky.
-Conner, a 26-year-old from Manchester, UK, is aware of this discrepancy.
+Conner, a 26-year-old from thw UK, is aware of this discrepancy.
 "I hear guys, when asked 'Would you take a pill?', answering 'No, because of all the side effects', but they don’t realise that’s absolutely no different from the current pills that most women take on a daily basis."
 Is it that they don’t realise, or is it that women are simply expected to deal with any side effects, given that the onus for preventing pregnancy is ultimately on them?

 Alex, who lives in Scotland, has gone a step further than the speculating men above.
 He’s been on NES/T for a year now, in a trial facilitated by the University of Edinburgh’s MRC Centre for Reproductive Health.
 The best part (besides the lack of an accidental pregnancy in his partner, of course)?
 He’s experienced no notable side effects so far.
 "They explained that there are all these side effects you [might] get, like hair loss, hair gain, weight loss, weight gain, your sex drive might increase or decrease… I wouldn’t say I’ve had anything like that."